“Every Community School should have a school-based health center”

 The Coalition for Community Schools

 The Coalition for Community Schools is a national organization advancing the community schools movement.
-It offers wide variety of resources, including more information about the approach and its impact, toolkits for educators and partners, and a list of organizations providing technical assistance to community school efforts.
+It offers wide variety of resources, including more information about the approach and its impact.

 The Center for Community School Partnerships at the University of California, Davis